Rifat1493/Sense-Stock/README.md

 # sense-stock
 This is a project for BDMA 2nd Semester at UPC, Barcelona.

+## Notes

+- Saving data from daily CSV to single file on HDFS.
+File on HDFS has company name.

 ### Setup Instructions
 Create a log folder
 ```bash